 - information security management;

 Training and Awareness

-The organization needs to ensure that staff are aware of information security risks and have sufﬁcient understanding to support the organization’s information security policy to undertake their normal work functions and tasks.
-Staff should be trained in the use of information security policies and procedures, security controls applicable to their job function and the correct use of IT (e.g., log in procedures, keeping passwords safe, appropriate use of IT).
+The organization needs to ensure that staff are aware of information security risks and have a sufﬁcient understanding to support the organization’s information security policy to undertake their normal work functions and tasks.
+Staff should be trained in the use of information security policies and procedures, security controls applicable to their job function, and the correct use of IT (e.g., log-in procedures, keeping passwords safe, appropriate use of IT).
 Training should take place during:

 - On-the-job training providing speciﬁcally tailored instructions on information security suited to the individual’s job function.